Explain why honey is sweet?

 In detail, for those interested!

-Chemical composition of honey.
+Chemical composition of honey

-Origin of the sweet flavor of honey
+Origin and development of the sweet taste

-Variety of sugars present in honey
+Diversity of sugars present in honey

 Did you know?